Bridgeport Independent School District

 Bridgeport Independent School District is a public school district based in Bridgeport, Texas, United States.
 In addition to Bridgeport, the district also serves the cities of Lake Bridgeport and Runaway Bay.
 The district operates one high school, Bridgeport High School.

 Finances

 As of the 2010-2011 school year, the appraised valuation of property in the district was $1,226,863,000.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.023 per $100 of appraised valuation.

 Academic achievement

-In 2011, the school district was rated "academically acceptable" by the Texas Education Agency.
-49 percent of districts in Texas in 2011 received this rating.
+From 2004 to 2011, the school district was rated "academically acceptable" by the Texas Education Agency.
+About 49% of districts in Texas in 2011 received this rating.
 No state accountability ratings will be given to districts in 2012.
-A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).
+A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), recognized, academically acceptable, and academically unacceptable (the lowest possible ranking).